Biblical Geology of Wisconsin

 At the height of the Flood there was as much as 325 ft. of sedimentary rock above the top of the Devils Lake bluffs.
 These sedimentary layers can still be seen in other places in Wisconsin like Blue Mound.

-The Sauk megasequence is named after Sauk county and is seen worldwide from the Grand Canyon, to Wisconsin, to the Middle East, to Africa.
-The Parfrey’s Glen formation is made up of sandstone which is the same as the Tapeats sandstone in the Grand Canyon.
+The Sauk megasequence is named after Sauk County in Wisconsin and is seen worldwide from the Grand Canyon, to Wisconsin, to the Middle East, to Africa.
+The Parfrey’s Glen formation in Wisconsin the same sandstone megasequence as the Tapeats sandstone in the Grand Canyon.

 Parfrey’s Glen is located near County Highway DL in Merrimac, WI.
 On June 7, 2008 Sauk county received 6 inches of rain in 8 hours.
 This flash flood caused the entire boardwalk and paved path system of Parfrey’s Glen to be destroyed, and washed out a new gully at the location of the old parking lot while blocking the original channel with large chunks of rock and concrete from further up the glen.